 - The ACNC was established as a digital first, data driven regulator.
 Wherever possible our communication and transactions take place online.
 We collect only data that is necessary to deliver our functions and aim to make as much of that data as possible publicly available in line with the Australian Government Public Data Policy Statement.

 - The ACNC registers not-for-profit organisations as charities through a transparent application process, applying the ACNC Act and the definitions of ‘charity’ and ‘charitable purpose’ in the Charities Act.

 Maintaining the ACNC Charity Register

-- The ACNC only asks charities to report information that we need to enable assessment of a charity’s compliance with the ACNC Act and Regulation.
+- The ACNC only asks charities to report information that we need to enable assessment of a charity’s compliance with the ACNC Act and Regulations.
 In exercising our powers, we do not burden charities any more than is reasonably necessary.

 - The ACNC maintains a free and searchable online public register of charities.
-The ACNC Charity Register contains information about charities’ purposes, activities, financial information, Responsible Persons, and the people they work to benefit.
+The ACNC Charity Register contains information about charities’ purposes, activities, financial information, Responsible People, and the people they work to benefit.

 - Register data helps inform donors, funders and the wider community so they can support charities with trust and confidence.
 The ACNC works to add value to this data through conducting analysis and research, which is made publicly available.

 - The ACNC administers a ‘report once, use often’ reporting framework.
 The ACNC Charity Passport enables authorised government agencies to access ACNC charity data through a formal information sharing process via a file transfer protocol.
 Allowing agencies access to charity data directly from the ACNC provides a streamlined means of data exchange for government agencies dealing with charities and reduces the amount of information that charities must provide to different government agencies.
 Charities can report once to the ACNC and other government agencies can then access this information as required (see Figure 1: ACNC and data flow).